 The Bay Area, as a diverse and thriving metropolitan region, is incredibly resilient in some ways and vulnerable in others.
 These vulnerabilities include economic and societal issues such as inequities related to race and income, high housing and transportation costs, and aging infrastructure.
-They also include current and future hazards such as flooding, sea level rise, earthquakes, changes in rainfall patterns, shifting habitats and vegetation, higher heat and more intense storms.
-The focus of this Raising the Bar report is flooding, earthquakes, and sea level rise, the current and future hazards that are likely to have significant and widespread consequences on the region's existing and planned infrastructure and communities.
-Of particular concern are locations along the shoreline or on Bay fill, where the risk and impacts of both current and future flooding may be exacerbated by earthquake-induced ground liquefaction (see "Key Flood and Quake Hazard Terms" p.
-16).
+They also include current and future hazards such as flooding, sea level rise, earthquakes, changes in rainfall patterns, shifting habitats and vegetation, higher heat, and more intense storms and wildfires.
+The focus of this Raising the Bar report is flooding and sea level rise, the current and future hazards that are likely to have significant and widespread consequences on the region's existing and planned infrastructure and communities.
+Of particular concern are locations along the shoreline or on Bay fill, where the risk and impacts of both current and future flooding may be exacerbated by earthquake-induced ground liquefaction and long term subsidence of loose soils (see key terms p.16).